 If you hire a mule to carry your gear, you must make the reservation at least one week prior to your arrival.
 They can carry a maximum of 4 bags with a maximum weight of 32 lbs per bag.
 Check the Havasupai page for reservation details.

-Helicopter rides are offered regularly depending on weather conditions.
+Helicopter rides are available regularly depending on weather conditions.
 The flight takes about 10 minutes and transports visitors between the Hualapai Hilltop and Supai Village.
-They are offered on a first-come, first-served basis so arrive early to avoid waiting in line.
+They are available on a first-come, first-served basis so arrive early to avoid waiting in line.
 Contact Airwest Helicopters for more information.

 The Havasu Falls Campground

-The Havasu Falls campsites are also offered on a first come, first served basis.
-When we visited Havasu Falls we arrived to the campsite around 3:00pm and there were plenty of private campsites right on the river available for the taking.
-We’ve heard that in peak season the campsite can be so full that people pitch tents in the middle of the trail so plan on arriving early to secure a spot.
+The Havasu Falls campsites are also offered on a first-come, first-served basis.
+When we visited Havasu Falls, we arrived at the campsite around 3 pm.
+There were plenty of private campsites right on the river available for the taking.
+We’ve heard that in peak season, the campsite can be so full that people pitch tents in the middle of the trail.
+As such, plan on arriving early to secure a spot.

 If you want to visit the falls but aren’t interested in camping, there is a lodge in the Supai village that is available for booking.
-Check the Havasupai page for reservation details and keep in mind that you will be 2 miles away from Havasu Falls so be prepared to walk a lot.
+Check the Havasupai page for reservation details.
+Keep in mind that you will be 2 miles away from Havasu Falls so be prepared to walk a lot.